-The road south out of Samos Town heads up to the hillside village of ANO VATHI, which was once a pirate refuge.
-Narrow streets thread their way between some rather drab neo-classical houses and a few, sadly neglected, medieval churches.
+The road south heads to the hillside village of Ano Vathi, once a pirate refuge, where narrow streets thread between rather drab neo-classical houses and a few, sadly neglected, medieval churches.

-Gagou beach is a narrow strip of stone and shingle, only about 200m long and facing south-west, backed by a few decent restaurants.
-On the hillside behind the beach stand several squadrons of hotels and apartment blocks, notably the huge Gagou Beach Hotel complex dominating.
+A narrow strip of stone and shingle, only about 200 metres long and facing south-west, is backed by a hotel and some restaurants.
+On the hillside behind stand squadrons of hotels and apartment blocks, with the huge Gagou Beach Hotel complex dominating.

-The road runs north out of Samos Town, goes past Kalami and Gagou then round the headland to the north facing beach at AGIA PARASKEVI, about 6km from Samos Town.
-A long and ugly road runs right along the back of Agia Paraskevi beach which is no more than a thin strand of sand and shingle with barely enough room to lie down in places.
+North from Gagou the road swings around the headland to the north-facing beach at Agia Paraskevi, about 6km from Samos Town.
+The road runs parallel to a very thin strand of sand and shingle with barely enough room to lie down in places.